 Director, Center of Excellence in Maternal and Child Health Program

 MPH Epidemiology, University of Washington, 2005

 Seattle, WA 98195

-Dr. Enquobahrie is Associate Professor in the Department of Epidemiology and Associate Director of the Center for Perinatal Studies at the Swedish Medical Center, Seattle, WA.
-He is core faculty of the Center of Excellence in Maternal and Child Health and investigator at the Cardiovascular Health Research Unit.
-Dr. Enquobahrie co-directs the Reproductive, Perinatal, and Pediatric Epidemiology training program.
+Dr. Enquobahrie is Associate Professor in the Department of Epidemiology and Adjunct Associate Professor in the Department of Health Services.
+He is Director of the Center of Excellence in Maternal and Child Health.

 - Vitamin D and developmental origins of cardiometabolic risk